hayden-donnelly/notes/lcm_lora.md

 process is carried out on top of the pretrained LDM.
 - This allows for the usage of parameter efficient fine-tuing methods such as LoRA during the distillation process.
-- By incorporating LoRA into the distillation process, the quanity of trainable parameters is significantly reduced, effectively reducing the memory requirements of training and enabling the distillation of larger models.
+- By incorporating LoRA into the distillation process, the quantity of trainable parameters is significantly reduced, thereby also reducing the memory requirements of training and enabling the distillation of larger models.
 - LCM-LoRA parameters can be combined with other LoRA parameters which have been fine-tuned on datasets of particular styles in order accelerate sampling in those styles without additional training.